buidly/rust-optimizer/README.md

 Find the built Docker Images on (Docker Hub)[https://hub.docker.com/r/raresbuidly/rust-optimizer-nightly].

+To build this image and push it to Docker Hub one can use:

+`docker build . --tag raresbuidly/rust-optimizer-nightly:latest`
+`docker push raresbuidly/rust-optimizer-nightly:latest`

 # CosmWasm Optimizing Compiler

 This is a Docker build with a locked set of dependencies to produce